apache/incubator-kie-kogito-operator/README.md

 kogitoapp.app.kiegroup.org/example-quarkus created
 ```

-Or you can always use the [CLI](#cli) to deploy your services.
+Or you can always use the [CLI](#kogito-cli) to deploy your services.

-To look at the Operator logs, first identify the pod where it's deployed:
+To look at the Operator logs, first identify where the Operator is deployed:

 ```bash
 $ oc get pods